Agile-IoT/agile-sql/README.md

 ## Getting Started

-To use these modules, you should use agile-security version 3.7.0 or later (as this is the earliest version with database entity support)
+To use these modules, you should use agile-security version 3.7.1 or later (as this is the earliest version with database entity support).

+It needs to be made sure that the database defined in the configuration file (e.g. <code>database: 'agile'</code>) already exists on the database server.

 ### Add the components to the stack